About Eagle ModeEagle Mode is a zoomable user interface (ZUI) with file manager, file viewers, games, and more.

 Eagle Mode is distributed under the GNU General Public License version 3.

 How useful is it?Eagle Mode is surely at least a nice ZUI demo and fun application.
 But it can be more.
-For me, the developer, it is naturally the most efficient file manager in the world, and that even since the source code had just an eighth of the present extent.
+For me, the developer, it is naturally the most efficient file manager in the world.
 Some users also reported great satisfaction.
-If you want to find out whether Eagle Mode could improve your life too, then you will probably have to go the cumbersome way of studying the whole user documentation, reading all the in-button help texts, and practicing all the mouse functions for some hours.
+If you want to find out whether Eagle Mode could improve your life too, then be aware that the user interface is quite different and may be hard to learn by try and error.
+Better read the user documentation and the in-button help texts.
+Also, you may have to practice all the mouse functions for some time, before getting fast.

 However, Windows users should know that the Windows port of Eagle Mode is just a light version.
 It has less plugins, less commands, and the commands can handle less files at once.
 This comes from some programming problems.

 How stable and safe is it?Each new release is well tested, and it is verified by a careful review of every new source code line.
 Some certain external libraries are only accessed through multiprocessing in a way that the stability of Eagle Mode as a whole does not depend on the stability of those libraries.
 None of the file manager command buttons changes the file system without popping up a window that asks something, but there is no undo function and no trash can.
 On UNIX/Linux, archive files are not unpacked if they seem to contain absolute or up-going paths (this feature does not concern Windows, but there we do not have the temporary unpacking by zooming in).

 Why does it still have a 0.x version number?I think, the plugin applications largely have 1.x state.
 It is the application programming interface (C++ API), which still requires some final work before Eagle Mode may be versioned 1.0.
 This should not keep anyone from already using the API, because serious source incompatibilities are really not to be expected.